 So you want to have sex in the shower.
 Maybe you’re feeling a little adventurous.
 Maybe you live in New York City with three roommates in two bunk beds and this is your only hope for privacy.
 Maybe your SO has BO and you’d like to avoid that whole conversation.
 Shower sex to the rescue!

-Some naysayers like to say shower sex is difficult, but frankly, the benefits outweigh the challenges.
+Some naysayers like to say shower sex is difficult, but frankly, the nasty sex experience outweighs the challenges.
 For one thing, the acoustics: if you tend to break into song during sex, guess what?
 You’re going to sound amazing.
 It’s also extremely efficient.
-You know how some people shower before sex?
+Do you know how some people shower before sex?
 Or right after, like that Catholic guy who Miranda dated in SATC season one?
 You can do it DURING.
-How’s that for time saving?
+Why not find out the dildo benefits too?
+How’s that for time-saving?
 (Pretty darn good, I’d say, even if you’re not showering all that often).

 There’s also the matter of moon sex, which is what hippies like to call boning during your period.
 Two great things about this when combined with showering: you can spare your towels (and also spare yourself the extremely unsexy act of pausing to get towels) while also effortlessly recreating the best scene from Psycho.
+What a great erotica inspiration!
 There’s no losing here.

 There are some downsides though.
 One is safety: both sexual and otherwise.
-Condoms haven’t exactly been tested for hot water and shower gel situations, and since water can mess with lubricant (both the natural and the water-based kind from the bottle), you might be more prone to breaking a condom.
+Doesn’t work well with rebound sex.
+Condoms haven’t exactly been tested for hot water and shower gel situations.
+You can’t do sperm donation this way. and since water can mess with lubricant (both the natural and the water-based kind from the bottle), you might be more prone to breaking a condom.

 As far as your non-sex protection, hard slippery surfaces plus balancing plus thrusting have been known to cause accidents.
 Let’s all take a moment of silence for Hannah Horvath’s parental horror on Girls.
 (Actually, now that I’m thinking of it, this other awful incident happened to Hannah in the shower on Girls too.
 Shower shenanigans=not a good time on Girls).